 Mark + Team = Service

 The team email is MortgageMark@Homebridge.com and everyone on the team monitors it regularly.
-Don’t be surprised if you email one person with a question and someone else responds on their behalf.
 Our primary goal is service and we want to provide answers quickly.

 There are three stages to applying for a mortgage loan.